spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-operations/gtm-resources/index.html.md

 #### Account Team

 - SAL or AE should take the lead on providing executive sponsor briefing using the [Briefing Template](https://docs.google.com/document/d/1No6Hzv2UoeFi6Bl8qtVUYYy2hDA7ChwoVENboh8wuVs/edit#).
-- TAM should contribute to sponsor updates and engagement, including:
+- CSM should contribute to sponsor updates and engagement, including:
   - Progress on delivering to outcomes, progress, and customer successes and wins
   - Updates on any notable issues (past or present), concerns, and/or key customer requirements
   - Inclusion into key customer meetings like Executive Business Reviews